Altomare/repairs/otrona/software/README.md

 * 48 TPI drive

 Notes:
-* 3 tracks reserved for BIOS
+* 3 tracks reserved for BIOS and CP/M
 * Track 39 on side 1 left blank?
 Not sure why

 # Tools